-Dr Rob Johnson is the Director of the Changing Character of War (CCW) research program at Oxford.
-The CCW Programme brings together academics, policy makers and armed forces professionals in the study of armed conflict and its consequences, pursuing a variety of research themes including the future character of armed conflict, violent non-state actors, civil-military relations, strategy and decision-making, technological developments, and the moral-legal dimensions of war.
+Dr Rob Johnson is the Director of the Changing Character of War (CCW) research centre at Oxford.
+The CCW Centre (which incorporates Statecraft and Strategy) brings together academics, and government personnel in the study of armed conflict and its consequences, pursuing a variety of research themes including the character of armed conflict, civil-military relations, strategy and decision-making, technological developments, and strategic coercion.
 Rob Johnson’s primary research interests are in the history of strategy and war, and how these are understood and utilised in contemporary applications.

-Rob acts as a specialist advisor to governments and international armed forces on security, stabilisation and strategy.
+Rob acts as a specialist advisor to governments and international armed forces on strategy, cyber, new tech’, and the conduct of armed conflict.
 He has run ‘Insight and Understanding’ courses for a number of agencies on areas of security interest.
-He is author The Afghan Way of War (Oxford University Press, 2011), as well as several other works on conflicts in the Middle East, Asia and Europe.
+He is author Military Strategy in the Twenty-First Century (Hurst and Oxford University Press, 2020), The Conduct of War (Routledge, 2021), and World Information War (Routledge, 2021; Defence Studies series) as well as several other works on conflicts in the Middle East, Asia, and Europe.
 He has examined the problems of strategy in a variety of contexts and publications, and draws attention to the local perspectives as well as the difficulties of forming judgements based on a selective reading of history or on the misuse of theories of international relations and politics.
-In an article in Parameters, on ‘predicting future war’, Rob Johnson analysed how we reach deductions about future operating environments.

 The Great War in the Middle East: A Strategic Study (Oxford: Oxford University Press, 2016)